 Employers from the not-for-profit, public and private sector may apply for wage subsidies.

 Private sector employers must have 50 or fewer full-time employees across Canada to be eligible.
-Full-time employees are those working 30 hours or more per week.
+Full-time employees are those working 30-40 hours per week.

 Entities under the “not-for-profit” category are established for purposes other than financial gain for their members.
 This category includes: